-On behalf of the American Hospital Association's (AHA) nearly 5,000 member hospitals, health systems and other health care organizations, and our 43,000 individual members, I am writing to express our support for the Electronic Health Record Regulatory Relief Act (S. 3173), which would make changes to the federal requirements of meaningful use for the Medicare and Medicaid Electronic Health Care Record (EHR) Incentive programs.
+On behalf of the American Hospital Association's (AHA) nearly 5,000 member hospitals, health systems and other health care organizations, and our 43,000 individual members, I am writing to express our support for the Electronic Health Record Regulatory Relief Act (S. 3173).
+Our members appreciate the leadership and support your committee has shown this year on numerous issues important to patients and the hospitals and health systems that serve them.
+As Congress considers year-end legislation, we urge you to take immediate action to make changes to the federal requirements of meaningful use for the Medicare and Medicaid Electronic Health Care Record (EHR) Incentive programs.

-Your bill would provide much-needed relief to hospitals as they work to ensure patients receive high-quality care.
+S. 3173 would provide much-needed relief to hospitals as they work to ensure patients receive high-quality care.
 It would allow participants in the Medicare and Medicaid EHR Incentive programs to be deemed meaningful users if they meet 70 percent of the measures as determined by the Secretary of Health and Human Services.
 The AHA has long advocated for the elimination of the "all-or-nothing approach" to meaningful use of EHRs.
 Under this approach, failure to meet any one of the requirements under the Medicare and Medicaid EHR Incentive programs, even by a small amount, results in a large payment penalty.
 This is unfair to hospitals that make good faith efforts to comply, may actually comply with a large percentage of the requirements, expend significant resources and funds in doing so, but still fall short.
 The bill also would allow hospitals a 90-day EHR reporting period in 2016 and beyond and extends flexibility in applying hardship exceptions for meaningful use.
-The AHA supports allowing a 90-day reporting period to be available for the first year of Stage 3 and any subsequent stages, and whenever there are changes to the definition of certified EHR, including a new edition of technology, or new functionality.
+The AHA supports allowing a 90-day reporting period in every year.
+This will be especially important in 2018, which is slated to be the first year of Stage 3.